- Learning to Fly in Geography

 What will students be studying in Geography this year?

-In Year 10, students will be starting the GCSE course by covering topics from both the Dynamic Planet and People and Planet papers including; Restless Earth, Changing Climate, Battle for the Biosphere, Water World, Population Dynamics and Consuming Resources.
-In the Summer term students will start the topic Coastal Change and Conflict and attend a fieldtrip to Cuckmere Haven in East Sussex which will form the basis of their Controlled Assessment which will run into Year 11, this will make up 25% of their GCSE.
+In Year 10, students will be starting the GCSE course by covering topics from both the Natural World and People and Society papers including; Global Hazards, Changing Climate, Sustaining Ecosystems and Dynamic Development.
+In the Summer term students will start the topic Distinctive Landscapes and attend a fieldtrip to Reculver in Kent to carry out fieldwork which will form the basis of an examination question in their Natural World paper.

 What are the major assessments this year?

-As well as a range of homework tasks students will have topic tests and sit an end of Year practise GCSE examination.
+As well as a range of homework tasks students will have topic tests and sit an end of Year practise GCSE examinations.

 What will the current performance grade be based on?

-Until their mock examination in Year 11, students current performance will be based on topic tests and end of Year 10 examinations.
+Current performance will be based on topic tests and end of Year examinations.
 These tests provide the strongest evidence of current performance throughout the course and will be graded according to GCSE boundaries.

 What should my daughter do if she feels she is struggling in the subject?